Global Recycling Crisis Puts Greater Focus on Recycling Contamination

 REQUEST ADDITIONAL CARTS

-Residents can request additional recycling carts at no additional cost!
+Residents can request additional recycling carts at no extra cost!

 CLICK HERE to request additional carts through EDI's Contact Us form.